SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 directory (which defaults to <kbd>/datastore</kbd>) or a shared filesystem over NFS if you have connected your VM instance to shared storage and a cluster.
-The default <kbd>/datastore</kbd> will work fine here on this single, self-contained VM instance.
+The default <kbd>/datastore</kbd> will work fine here on this single, self-contained VM instance (either the VirtualBox VM or Amazon AMI).

-Once you have these two pieces of information (destination path "/datastore/" and the SWID) you can then use either the Portal or the command line utilities (ProvisionFiles or GenericMetadataSaver) to put your files into the right place and associate them with the correct sample.
+Once you have these two pieces of information (destination path "/datastore/" and the sample SWID) you can then use either the Portal or the command line utilities (ProvisionFiles or GenericMetadataSaver) to put your files into the right place and associate them with the correct sample.

+### Creating a HelloWorld Text File

+Moving on with the HelloWorld example workflow, you will now need to create an input text file to associate with the sample created previously.
+This will be the input file for the HelloWorld workflow.
+For example, do the following in your home directory:

+	echo 'testing HelloWorld' > ~/input.txt

 ### Associating Uploaded Files with a Sample

-Here is an example of calling the ProvisionFiles command line utility which will copy a file to a destination and also update the database to link the parent sample to the newly copied file:
+Here is an example of calling the ProvisionFiles command line utility which will copy a file (<tt>~/input.txt</tt>) to a destination (<tt>/datastore/</tt>) and also update the database to link the parent sample (SWID:29832 above) to the newly copied file that has the final path <tt>/datastore/input.txt</tt>:

-	java -jar ~/SeqWare/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.ModuleRunner -- --module net.sourceforge.seqware.pipeline.modules.utilities.ProvisionFiles --metadata-output-file-prefix /datastore/ --metadata-parent-accession 29832 --metadata-processing-accession-file accession.txt -- -im text::text/plain::/home/seqware/Desktop/simple.txt -o /datastore/ --force-copy
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.ModuleRunner -- --module net.sourceforge.seqware.pipeline.modules.utilities.ProvisionFiles --metadata-output-file-prefix /datastore/ --metadata-processing-accession-file accession.txt --metadata-parent-accession 29832 -- -im text::text/plain::/home/seqware/input.txt -o /datastore/ --force-copy

-In this example it will copy the /home/seqware/Desktop/simple.txt text file to /datastore/ directory (which we are using for this tutorial) and will link it to the sample identified by 29832 (the sample’s SWID).
-So the final output file is "/datastore/simple.txt" in the database.
+In this example it will copy the /home/seqware/input.txt text file to /datastore/ directory (which we are using for this tutorial) and will link it to the sample identified by 29832 (the sample’s SWID).
+So the final output file is "/datastore/input.txt" in the database.
 If you left off --force-copy you would get a symlink in this case since it is a local file operation.
-If you left off "--metadata-output-file-prefix /datastore/" then the file path in the DB would just be "simple.txt".
-The parameter "--metadata-processing-accession-file accession.txt" will cause the SWID for the file to be written to the accession.txt file.
-Use the portal to find out the SWID for an existing sample or get the SWID using the command line tool when you create a new study.
-Providing that here will cause the text file to be associated with that parent sample.
-You can verify this in the portal, you should be able to download the file via the Portal just as you did before (assuming your destination was in /datastore as it is here).
+If you left off "--metadata-output-file-prefix /datastore/" then the file path in the DB would just be "input.txt".
+The parameter "--metadata-processing-accession-file accession.txt" will cause the SWID for the ProvisionFiles event to be written to the accession.txt file.
+Take a look at the accession for the ProvisionFiles event now, you will use this value as the parent for the actual run of the HelloWorld workflow:

+	cat /home/seqware/accession.txt
+	29854

+In this case the SWID for the ProvisionFiles is 29854.

 <p class="warning"><strong>Tip:</strong> you can find a list of the meta types
 (like chemical/seq-na-text-gzip or text/plain above) at <a